swiss-ai-center/a-guide-to-mlops/docs/part-4-labeling-the-data-and-retrain/chapter-21-link-the-model-to-label-studio-and-get-predictions.md

-# Chapter 19: Retrain the model from new data with DVC Sync
+# Chapter 21: Link the model to Label Studio and get predictions

 !!! warning "This is a work in progress"